UT-IDDynamics/Cholera_Threshold/README.md

 ## A Theoretical Framework to Quantify the Tradeoff Between Individual and Population Benefits of Expanded Antibiotic Use

-by Cormac R. LaPrete, Sharia M. Ahmed, Damon J.A.
-Toth, Jody R. Reimer, Valerie M. Vaughn, Frederick R. Adler, Lindsay T. Keegan
+by Cormac LaPrete, Sharia Ahmed, Damon Toth, Jody Reimer, Valerie Vaughn, Frederick Adler, Lindsay Keegan

 ## Abstract